UNSW Venues: The Roundhouse

 The Roundhouse is an entertainment venue located on the University of New South Wales campus in Kensington, Australia.
 It is operated by the Arc.
 The Union Bar (or UniBar) is located on the ground floor of the Roundhouse, with a large round main auditorium in the centre and a series of food outlets (known as Eats @ the Round) located to the rear of the venue.
 Apart from regular university parties and sporting events, such as wrestling and Mixed martial arts, the venue holds concerts throughout the year hosting a wide variety of bands, some including The Dresden Dolls, Anthrax, Bullet for My Valentine, Meshuggah, Mudvayne, and many more.

 The Roundhouse has a capacity of over 2000.
-The Roundhouse is currently undergoing an extensive refurbishment and has been closed since June 2016, it is scheduled to reopen in March 2018.
+The Roundhouse underwent an extensive refurbishment and was closed between June 2016 and March 2018.